 Ready America Preparedness Information:

-Download a Family Disaster Plan or Download a Family Disaster Plan and Customized Children’s Book
+Family Disaster Plan at California Volunteers (PDF) Family Disaster Plan with Children’s Book (PDF)

-The California Volunteers program called “We Prepare” at californiavolunteers.org/familyplan/ offers downloadable forms for your family, including one with kids in mind.
-Fill out the information in the form about your family members, emergency contacts, family meeting place to be used in the event of a disaster.
-When you select the children’s book version, the information you entered into your family plan will automatically customize a children’s book.
+The California Volunteers program called “We Prepare” offers downloadable forms for your family, including one with kids in mind.
+Fill out the information in the form about your family members, emergency contacts, and a family meeting place to be used in the event of a disaster.

 The following customized documents are part of the family plan:

 - 8 1/2″ x 11″ family disaster plan